alicebartlett/alicebartlett.github.io/_posts/2022-06-24-how-to-explain-technical-artchitecture-with-a-natty-little-video.md

  Me again.
 For one of the projects I'm currently overseeing at work I made a couple of videos to explain our current architecture.

-I did this because I needed to explain a bit about it at out big team meeting (the one with product managers, delivery managers, people outside of Customer Products etc etc), but when I simply drew the diagrams and photographed them there was too much information to show on one slide and get people to look at.
+I did this because I needed to explain a bit about it at our big team meeting (the one with product managers, delivery managers, people outside of Customer Products etc etc), but when I simply drew the diagrams and photographed them there was too much information to show on one slide and get people to look at.

 It made me realise that much of the value in drawing a diagram is the actual act of drawing it.
 So instead of popping the finished sketch on a slide I tried to capture the act of drawing it instead.